Jazz Rhythm – How To Practice This Important Skill

 This is what the first 8 bars of Autumn Leaves looks like with the delayed attack at the end of each phrase.
 In this one, the last note of every other measure has been played an eighth note later.

-3 Tips To Help You Practice These Jazz Rhythms
+3 Tips To Help You Practice Jazz Rhythm

 1. Apply Them To The Right Type of Tunes

 One of the best ways to implement these rhythms is to apply them to actual jazz tunes.
 A good place to start would be to find a tune that has a lot of quarter notes.